-- 1. A Short-Term Lodging application will require a Special Exception approval from the Canterbury Zoning Board of Adjustment to determine suitability for this use, using the following criteria: - a.
+- 1. The principal use of the lot shall be a single family home. - 2.
+No more than one SHORT TERM RENTAL UNIT shall be proposed, permitted, or located on a single lot. - 3.
+A Short-Term Lodging application will require a Special Exception approval from the Canterbury Zoning Board of Adjustment to determine suitability for this use, using the following criteria: - a.
 The owner of a proposed Short-Term Lodging dwelling unit shall apply for the Special Exception and pay the review and abutter notification fees. - b.
 As part of the application approval process the dwelling unit must pass a joint inspection by the Fire Department and the Building Code Enforcement Department which shall be limited to the following: - i.
 Combination Smoke & CO detectors must be installed in areas defined by the Town's adopted codes and must be functioning. - ii.
 Windows and doors functioning as the primary and secondary means of egress shall conform to the current adopted Life Safety Code requirements for One- and Two-Family Dwellings. - iii.
 No basement space shall be used as sleeping areas unless there are properly sized egress windows and/or doors conforming to the Town's adopted codes. - iv.
 A functional fire extinguisher shall be visibly installed in any kitchen area. - v.
-To determine maximum occupancy of the dwelling unit, floor space square footage shall be confirmed to conform to the Town's adopted codes. - vi.
+Maximum occupancy shall not exceed state approved septic loading per bedroom. - vi.
 To determine maximum number of vehicles allowed per rental, driveway capacity shall be confirmed.
 On-street parking shall not be allowed. - vii.
-Safety concerns reported by lodgers or abutters may require another inspection. - 2.
-The Zoning Board of Adjustment may set other requirements or conditions as part of the approval process. - 3.
-The owner of a Short-Term Lodging unit will be responsible for: - a.
-Ensuring that all parking of vehicles is on site;
+Safety concerns reported by lodgers or abutters shall require another inspection. - 4.
+The Zoning Board of Adjustment may set other requirements or conditions as part of the approval process. - 5.
+The owner of a Short-Term Lodging unit will be responsible for:

-- b.
+- a.
+Ensuring that all parking of vehicles is on site; - b.
 Ensuring that occupancy limits are not exceeded; - c.
-Any other site-specific conditions imposed as part of the approval. - 4.
+Any other site-specific conditions imposed as part of the approval. - 6.
 Short-Term Lodging applications shall be reviewed and approved or denied within 30 days of receipt of a complete application.
-Notice of the approval or denial will be mailed to the applicant and abutters as defined in RSA 672:3. - Approval for Short-Term Lodging use will be in effect for five years from date of approval and must be renewed by the Code Enforcement Officer after an inspection to ensure that all conditions for approval are still in effect. - 6.
-Violation of this ordinance will subject the property owner to fines and penalties outlined in Article 10.0 of the Canterbury Zoning Ordinances consistent with NH RSA 676:17.
+Notice of the approval or denial will be mailed to the applicant and abutters as defined in RSA 672:3. - 7.
+Approval for Short-Term Lodging use will be in effect for two (2) years from date of approval and must be renewed by the Code Enforcement Officer after an inspection to ensure that all conditions for approval are still in effect. - 8.
+Violation of this ordinance will subject the property owner to fines and penalties outlined in Article 10.0 of the Canterbury Zoning Ordinances consistent with NH RSA 676:17, and revocation of approval.